galaxyproject/galaxy-hub/content/news/2023-05-08-tpv-switch/index.md

 The [TPV Shared Database](https://github.com/galaxyproject/tpv-shared-database) is a key feature for small admins and will save you significant amounts of time maintaining a small Galaxy instance.
 For most tools you might want to install, it will already have an entry for the recommended CPU and Memory requirements.
 It's just up to you to define the maximum memory and cores that are appropriate for your compute resources, and a small TPV config will take care of the rest!
 If you want to read more about setting up the TPV and TPV Shared Database, the [Galaxy Training Materials](https://training.galaxyproject.org/training-material/topics/admin/tutorials/job-destinations/tutorial.html#configuring-the-tpv-shared-database).

+## Footnotes:

 [^mothball]: [An English expression for taking something out of service](https://en.wiktionary.org/wiki/mothballing)

-[^1]: The Harry Potter reference was chosen by a trans sysadmin; she regrets not changing it earlier but it would have involved some migration and risked downtime for a non-user facing component which resulted in a low priority.
+[^naming]: The Harry Potter reference was chosen by a trans sysadmin; she regrets not changing it earlier but it would have involved some migration and risked downtime for a non-user facing component which resulted in a low priority.